From Templates to Component Vocabulary: Letting the AI Decide UI Structure

 Fix: Explicit documentation in the prompt with WRONG vs CORRECT examples:

-WRONG: "quarterly_data[*].field"
+WRONG: "records[*].field"

-CORRECT: "quarterly_data" (renderer iterates automatically)
+CORRECT: "records" (renderer iterates automatically)

 3. Pre-defined risks killed insight quality